|hope college > academic departments > psychology|

 Dr. Carrie Bredow

-Dr. Mary Inman will continue her work on body image and body attitudes in the Spring 2014.
-She currently has all the needed help this fall, but will likely need 1 or 2 assistants in the spring.
+Dr. Mary Inman will continue her work on body image and body attitudes in the Fall 2014.
+She does not need any help this summer, but will likely need 1 or 2 assistants in the Fall 2014.
 Students who are selected to work with her will sign up for Supervised Research Psy290 for 1 credit.
 Depending on which phase the project is in, students will help design the study, learn the ethics of doing research, learn about the ethics proposal, conduct the study, code the data, enter the data, write up portions of an APA style paper that pertains to the work, present the research, and receive career advice and writing suggestions.
 Interested students should email Dr. Inman (firstname.lastname@example.org) to ask for an application and to get a copy of the expectations for doing research with her.
 Interested Psychology majors who are motivated and eager to learn and who have had Psy100, Psy200, Psy230, and Statistics before this lab experience are eligible to apply.

 Dr. Hernandez Jarvis will be conducting research this year in the neurocogniton of dance.
 This is a new field that investigates mental mapping, knowledge representation, memory, and learning of complex body movements.
 The fall semester will be spent learning about this field through literature reviews and designing materials to conduct a study.
 Data collection, and data analysis will take place in the spring semester.
 I would like students with interest in the psychology of motion.
 I will particularly welcome students with an interest in body movement (sports or dance).
 Skills with video filming and editing will be particularly useful (but not necessary).